cgiacomi/sms2droid/README.md

     ruby sms2droid.rb

-and then just follow the instructions to convert the sms.db.
+and then just follow the instructions to convert the `sms.db`.

-At this point you should have a file called sms.xml
+At this point you should have a file called `sms.xml`

 more coming...